aegerev/what-is-kanal-romashka/README.md

-# NET: Education for All Ages
+# Kanal Romashka: No To Violence, Yes To Education.
-This project aims to provide high-quality educational content for children and adults through the NET platform.
+This project aims to provide high-quality educational content for children and adults.
 It is inspired by the vision of Fred Rogers: "If we in public television can only make it clear that feelings are mentionable and manageable, we will have done a great service for mental health."

 ## Core Values:
 * Whole-Child Approach: We believe in nurturing the holistic development of children by focusing on academic, social-emotional, and critical thinking skills.